riyakrishna8c-349/smart-traffic-decision-system-/README.md

 Technologies  used : Python, Functions,Modular Programming,VS Code

 Algorithm used:
-his project simulates a smart traffic signal system that adjusts green light timing based on the number of vehicles on each road.
+this project simulates a smart traffic signal system that adjusts green light timing based on the number of vehicles on each road.
 Unlike traditional fixed-timer signals, this system dynamically prioritizes roads with higher traffic.
-The goal is to reduce congestion and improve traffic flow using simple programming logic.
+The goal is to reduce congestion and improve traffic flow using simple programming logic.A greedy approach is used because it makes the best immediate decision by selecting the road with maximum traffic.

+Time Complexity: O(n) per cycle
+Space Complexity: O(n)

   Instructions for testing :
  1) Python is installed and working